Apellonyx/SalesTrax/README.md

 auto-populated combo-box for multiple line or bar groupings, but it is not yet functional (you can still set its value without causing errors, but the entire field will be ignored in the actual chart generation process).

+Update 0.1.7 improves chart generation yet again, adding a user-defined rounding feature to applicable x-axis selections for more fine-tuned charts.
+It also introduces the ability to create charts with records with any "Status" value, including multiple "Status" combinations.
+The concept of "Multi-Charts" has been fully scrapped for now, as it proved to be much more difficult than I'd anticipated.
+It may make a comeback in later updates, but I'm making no promises.
+Record selection is a bit better now, too, with the addition of "Select All", "Select None", and "Invert Selection" to the "Edit" menu, complete with keybindings.
+The long-awaited mathematical validation algorithm also makes its debut in this update, invalidating those records with incorrect calculations.
+A smaller--but perhaps even more powerful--feature creates a column for "Cost", "Count", or "Total" when only one of the three is missing from the loaded file, so you don't actually need to do the math yourself; just automate it!

 As mentioned in the last few updates, PROPER filtering will not be available until a later update, but I'm already developing an algorithm for that in a separate testing file.
 It's just being difficult.
 Soon™, though!